anmoljamespilley/Anmol_JS_Lab/README.md

 # JavaScript Quiz App

-This is a simple JavaScript quiz application that tests your knowledge of JavaScript and related web development concepts.
+This is a simple JavaScript quiz application that tests your knowledge of JavaScript and related web development concepts.<br>
 It is built with an object-oriented approach for better organization and separation of concerns.

 ![Quiz App Screenshot](quiz-app-screenshot.png)